-Because precious metals are not subject to the same forces as stocks and other paper assets, diversifying your portfolio with gold and silver can add an additional level of security for your wealth – regardless of the blunders of Washington, Wall Street, and beyond.
+Because precious metals are real, tangible assets, their performance doesn’t follow general economic trends in lock-step.
+This means diversifying your savings with gold and silver can add an additional level of security for your wealth – regardless of the blunders of Washington, Wall Street, and beyond.

 Few assets offer you and your family protection from political and economic uncertainty like precious metals.
-Gold, silver, and other precious metals can help safeguard your wealth from a variety of threats, such as the decline of the U.S. dollar or a stock market crash.
+Gold, silver, and other precious metals can help safeguard your wealth from a variety of threats, such as the decline of the U.S. dollar or a political crisis.

-Diversifying your assets is a fundamental investment strategy.
-Most investors primarily hold paper-backed assets – stocks, bonds, and mutual funds – which in today’s globalized world can fluctuate wildly with each crisis.
-This is why many people diversify their portfolios with precious metals – to remove the risk of putting all their eggs in one “paper” basket.
+Diversifying your savings is a fundamental investment strategy.
+Most investors see their account balances fluctuate wildly from moment to moment in today’s hyper-connected, globalized world.
+This is one reason why many people diversify their savings with precious metals – to avoid putting all their eggs in one basket.

 Hedge against inflation

-As the dollar’s value continues to decline, many Americans use precious metals as a vital hedge against inflation, preserving their purchasing power for the future.
+As the dollar’s value continues to decline, many Americans use precious metals as a protection or “hedge” against inflation, preserving their purchasing power for the future.
 In fact, as the Fed prints money in times of economic distress (for example, during the Covid-19 pandemic), the resulting loss in value suffered by the dollar tends to increase the value of metals like gold.

 Your investments are your business.
 Precious metals offer unique privacy not found in many other types of assets.
-When making a cash purchase, ownership of your precious metals is completely private.
+When making a cash purchase for home delivery, ownership of your precious metals is completely private.
 Because the metals are in your possession, your portfolio does not need to be accounted for by the government, bank, or financial institution.